Attention network forecasts time-to-failure in laboratory shear experiments: Introduction

-Our motivation for this study comes from a field of engineering called nondestructive testing (NDT).
-The goal of NDT is to continuously assess the health of a material without removing it from operation or dismantling it in any way.
-NDT has many practical applications.
-In manufacturing, it is vital to identify when machine parts need to be repaired or replaced.
-In the realm of public safety, NDT can predict infrastructure collapse and prevent tragedy.
-NDT is commonly used in engineering and has been successfully applied to a wide range of materials, such as reinforced concrete~\cite{calabrese2013}, manufacturing tools~\cite{yen2013}, composite materials~\cite{li2015}, and wood~\cite{diakhate2017}.
+A primary motivation for this study comes from the engineering field of nondestructive testing (NDT).
+The goal of NDT is to continuously assess the health of a material or implement while it is in operation \cite{Farrar2013}.
+NDT has many practical applications, including identifying when machine parts need to be repaired and forecasting infrastructure failure.
+NDT techniques have been successfully applied to a wide range of materials, such as reinforced concrete \cite{calabrese2013}, manufacturing tools \cite{yen2013}, composite materials \cite{li2015}, wood \cite{diakhate2017} and general structural health monitoring including structures \cite{Farrar2013}.

-The NDT process begins by continuously recording acoustic data as the material of interest is in operation.
-For example, in~\cite{yen2013}, an acoustic sensor was affixed to the side of a cutting tool used in micro-machining in order to capture the acoustic signals produced.
-Acoustic data is gathered until the material reaches failure.
-In the lab, the failure process can be sped up by artificially subjecting the material to stress (e.g.~\cite{calabrese2013,deOliveira2008,diakhate2017, huguet2002,li2015}).
-Once the material has reached failure, the next step is to isolate the acoustic emissions within the acoustic data.
-An acoustic emission (AE) is a small elastic wave that is produced by the formation of small-scale internal cracks and slip along grain contacts.
-Thus, AEs provide a record of how the material internally responds to stress.
-Next, AEs are clustered according to mechanism using an unsupervised clustering algorithm.
+NDT AE monitoring relies on continuously recording acoustic data as the material of interest is stressed.
+Acoustic data is recorded at least until the material reaches failure.
+In the lab, the failure process can be sped up by artificially subjecting the material to stress \cite<e.g.>{calabrese2013,deOliveira2008,diakhate2017, huguet2002,li2015}.
+Once the material has reached failure, discrete acoustic emissions are isolated within the acoustic data.
+A discrete AE is a finite-duration elastic wave that is produced by the formation of small-scale internal cracks and slip along grain contacts.
+Thus, AEs provide a record of how the material responds internally to stress.
+Next, AEs can be clustered according to damage mechanism using an unsupervised clustering algorithm.
 This step groups AEs according to the type of crack or deformation by which they were produced.
-In some studies, transmitted light (e.g.~\cite{li2015}) or scanning electron microscopy (e.g.~\cite{fallahi2016}) is used to determine the true labels for each cluster.
-Finally, AE production throughout the failure cycle is analyzed in order to identify temporal patterns.
-In subsequent studies of the same material, these temporal patterns can be used to continuously predict time-to-failure.
+In some studies, transmitted light \cite<e.g.>{li2015} or scanning electron microscopy \cite<e.g.>{fallahi2016} is used to determine the true labels for each cluster.
+Finally, AE production throughout the failure cycle is analyzed in order to identify temporal patterns and make inferences about the remaining life (RUL) of the material.
+Some studies have gone further and used acoustic data combined with machine learning methods to forecast RUL with varying degrees of success \cite<e.g.>{Farrar2013, elforjani2018, louis2020, zheng2017}.